 Nano coating offers protection down to the nanoscale

-To provide you with an idea of whether nano coating is what your project needs, we’ll give you 5 examples of benefits the coating can bring along.
+To provide you with an idea of whether nano coating is what your project needs, we’ll give you 5 examples of benefits the coating can provide.
 Nano coating:

-These benefits are possible thanks to nanotechnology that makes use of tiny nano particles.
-Therefore, the coating does not form a layer on the substrate like traditional coatings, but becomes one with the substrate instead.
+Nano coating does not form a layer on the substrate like traditional coatings, but rather it becomes one with the substrate instead.
 Due to this, liquids can no longer penetrate the surface, and dirt, grease and fungi cannot adhere – it is a hydrophobic coating that becomes part of the surface it protects.

 Determine the right nano coating for your project in 3 steps

 When choosing the right nano coating for your project the same principles apply as with any other coating.
 With such a large range of applications, it is easy to get lost.
 Keep in mind the type of substrate you are coating, its environment, its use, and the purpose of the coating you want.
 We will guide you through the choice in three simple steps.

 Before you begin be aware that nano coatings are not always the right solution.
 They are not suitable for old or contaminated substrates, and they are not permanent – they have a lifespan, and need to be replaced once it is up.

 Step 1: What do you expect from the coating